intel/neural-compressor/examples/mxnet/object_detection/README.md

 ### code update

-First, we need to construct evaluate function for iLiT.
-At eval_func, we get the val_dataset for the origin script, and return mAP metric to iLiT.
+First, we need to construct evaluate function for Intel® Low Precision Optimization Tool.
+At eval_func, we get the val_dataset for the origin script, and return mAP metric to Intel® Low Precision Optimization Tool.

 ```python
     # define test_func